armasoomyan-lgtm/Video-Based-Deception-Detection-/README.md

 The implementation consists of the following stages:
 1. Extract facial regions from the 121 videos in the RLT dataset.
 2. Generate 15-frame Groups of Pictures (GOPs).
 3. Extract and save:

-   o.
+a.
 Video frame sequences
-   o.
+b.
 Emotion labels
-   o.
+c.
 Micro-expression labels

-5. Generate homography-based feature labels.
+4. Generate homography-based feature labels.
-6. Build the proposed HME model.
+5. Build the proposed HME model.
-7. Load training and testing data
+6. Load training and testing data.
-8. Perform model verification before training.
+7. Perform model verification before training.
-9. Configure the training parameters (epochs, batch size, training and validation sets).
+8. Configure the training parameters (epochs, batch size, training and validation sets).
-10. Train the proposed HME model.
+9. Train the proposed HME model.
-11. Save model checkpoints and training logs.
+10. Save model checkpoints and training logs.

 Figure 1 shows the training and validation loss curve for the proposed architecture.